ksharma120497/ksharma120497/README.md

 #  Hey There :wave:

 Hello!
-I'm Kapil Sharma, a passionate Software Development Engineer specializing in React.js and Java.
-I worked on lots of exciting projects in my 4 years of experience at Accenture and Lowe's.
-I am currently purusing my Master's Degree in Computer Science from Rochester Institute of Technology and will be graduating in May 2025.
+I'm Kapil Sharma, a passionate Software Development Engineer with a focus on React.js and Java.
+Over the past four years, I've had the opportunity to work on several exciting projects at Accenture and Lowe's.
+Currently, I'm pursuing my Master’s Degree in Computer Science at the Rochester Institute of Technology, with an expected graduation in May 2025.

-At Lowe's, I have trained many of my colleagues, teaching them fundamentals of React.js which was recorded and shared across many teams.
-I also mainatin a [blog](https://curositech.wordpress.com/) where I share things that I have learned from my experience.
-I was lucky enough to be awarded with the Pinnacle Award which is a company wide award that was given out to employees exceeding the expectations.
+During my time at Lowe's, I had the privilege of training many colleagues in the fundamentals of React.js, with my sessions being recorded and shared across multiple teams.
+I also maintain a [blog](https://curositech.wordpress.com/) where I share insights and experiences from my professional journey.
+I was honored to receive the Pinnacle Award, a company-wide recognition given to employees who consistently exceed expectations.

-Outside the programmer's world, my alter ego loves to Trek (recently been to Smoky Mountains), play and watch Soccer (FC Barcelona Fan) and write screenplays or short stories which I publish on a separate blog.
-My current favorite non fiction book is The Psychology of Money by Morgan Housel and my all time favorite is the classic Frankenstein by Mary Shelley.
+Outside of programming, I enjoy trekking (I recently visited the Smoky Mountains), playing and watching soccer (a dedicated FC Barcelona fan), and writing screenplays or short stories, which I publish on a separate blog.
+My current favorite non-fiction book is The Psychology of Money by Morgan Housel, and my all-time favorite is the classic Frankenstein by Mary Shelley.

 ## Skills 🛠️